duxonline/Mango/README.md

-A simple open source eCommerce System written in Go language.
+MangoCommerce is a simple open source eCommerce System written in Go language.